SF City Attorney, Supervisor Want Juul E-Cigarettes Off Shelves, Out Of District

 “What San Francisco is saying today, is FDA do your job,” explains Jon Coté, a spokesman with the San Francisco City Attorney’s Office.
 “We want the FDA to immediately review the public health impacts of these products.”

-That new legislation would remove e-cigarette products from San Francisco store shelves, while another piece of legislation from Supervisor Walton would remove Juul from district.
+That new legislation would remove e-cigarette products from San Francisco store shelves.
+Another proposed piece of legislation from Supervisor Walton wouldn’t remove Juul from its current home at Pier 70 (owned by the city), but it would prevent e-cigarette companies from leasing city property.

+The second proposed bill would also prevent e-cigarette companies from expanding on city property if they continue to engage in prohibited activity, including the sale, manufacture and distribution of all tobacco products on the property.

 “I want that business out of my district.
 The neighbors, the community they want to business out of the district,” Walton says.